RAvenGEr/unhttp/README.md

 > Another HTTP library, really?

-Yes, I needed something to work where I was using Hyper and my HTTP server wasn't exactly supported.
+Yes, I needed something to work where I was using Hyper and the HTTP server mutipart streaming mode wasn't easily supported.

 Unhttp is my attempt to write an easy to hack on HTTP library.